 Kansas statutes require that certain projects financed in part by special assessments to be financed through the issuance of general obligation bonds that are secured by the full faith and credit of the City.
 Special assessments received prior to or after the issuance of general obligation bonds are recorded as revenue in the Debt Service Fund unless related to the Stormwater Fund.
 Further, state statutes require levying additional general ad valorem property taxes in the Debt Service Fund for any governmental fund assessments to finance delinquent special assessments receivable.
 Accordingly, special assessments receivable governmental funds are accounted for within the Debt Service Fund.
 Stormwater special assessments are reflected in the proprietary stormwater fund.
 Special assessments are levied over a 10-, 15- or 20-year period and annual installments are due and payable with annual ad valorem property taxes.
-Johnson County (the County) may foreclose liens against property benefited by special assessment taxes levied are a lien on the property and are recorded as special assessments receivable in the applicable governmental fund with a corresponding amount recorded as deferred revenue.
+Johnson County (the County) may foreclose liens against property benefited by special assessments when delinquent assessments are two years in arrears.
+At December 31, 2023, the special assessment taxes levied are a lien on the property and are recorded as special assessments receivable in the applicable governmental fund with a corresponding amount recorded as deferred revenue.
 The stormwater special assessment revenue is recognized in full at the time of the assessment in the stormwater proprietary fund.